kimdcottrell/wordpress-localdev-template/README.md

 ## How to get started

 ### Setup localdev proxy

-Follow the directions here: https://kimdcottrell.com/posts/5-steps-to-achieving-https-and-domain-names-for-docker-local-development-envs/

-That proxy is a completely different application that needs to run at the same time as this application.
-It is what enables you to visit the resulting application as something like https://test.local.dev in your browser.
+Install the Traefik reverse proxy: https://kimdcottrell.com/posts/5-steps-to-achieving-https-and-domain-names-for-docker-local-development-envs/ It is what enables you to visit the resulting application as something like https://test.local.dev in your browser.

 ### Setup this application

 ```
+# Ensure that you're running localdev-proxy
+cd ~/path/to/localdev-proxy
+docker compose up -d
+docker ps -a # you should see the containers up and running

+# Setup your desired url in /etc/hosts
+sudo vim /etc/hosts
+# 127.0.0.1 test.local.dev
+# these site names should end in .local.dev or whatever you set your certs to support

-# First, clone it into a folder of your choice
+# Clone it into a folder of your choice
 git clone git@github.com:kimdcottrell/wordpress-localdev-template.git ./your-folder-here

 # Copy the .env.sample into a real .env
 cp .env.sample .env
+# make sure the same entry in /etc/hosts is set as the value for SERVER_NAME
 # Take a minute to review what is in the .env and create your own salts

 # Finally, run a command in the Makefile